Open-Cascade-SAS/OCCT/dox/user_guides/inspector/inspector.md

 | Select Presentations | *AIS_InteractiveObject* | Calls *AddOrRemoveSelected* of interactive object for the selected item. |
 | Select Owners | *SelectMgr_EntityOwner* or <br> *SelectMgr_SensitiveEntity* | Calls *AddOrRemoveSelected* of *SelectMgr_EntityOwner* for the selected item. |

-Please, note that the initial selection in the context will be cleared.
+Note that the initial selection in the context will be cleared.
 If the button is toggled, the button selection is active.
 Only one button may be toggled at the moment.